-• Possess motor, hearing, and visual skills that enable the student to meet program objectives and perform job duties required in the profession.
+Possess motor, hearing, and visual skills that enable the student to meet program objectives and perform job duties required in the profession.

 - Courses must be taken in the prescribed sequence.
-Students cannot progress to the next semester until they successfully complete all required courses in the previous semester. - Pass ENG101 with a grade of 'C' or higher in order to progress in the program. - Students who fail the same course twice are academically terminated from the program. - Submit to drug screening and background checks, the results of which could affect eligibility to participate in clinical rotations. - Proof of health insurance (Las Vegas only). - The following are additional requirements for this program prior to entering direct patient care; students must provide proof of current immunizations and/or titers showing immunity as follows: - o Measles, mumps, and rubella (MMR) series. - o Varicella zoster series
+Students cannot progress to the next semester until they successfully complete all required courses in the previous semester. - Students who fail the same course twice are academically terminated from the program. - Submit to drug screening and background checks, the results of which could affect eligibility to participate in clinical rotations. - Proof of health insurance (Las Vegas only). - The following are additional requirements for this program prior to entering direct patient care; students must provide proof of current immunizations and/or titers showing immunity as follows: - o Measles, mumps, and rubella (MMR) series. - Varicella zoster series - Negative TB test results (if test results are more than 12 months old, they must be from a two-step test).
+The QuantiFERON blood test is also a valid test. - If applicant has a history of a positive TB test, a chest X-ray is required.

-- Negative TB test results (if test results are more than 12 months old, they must be from a two-step test).
-The QuantiFERON blood test is also a valid test. - If applicant has a history of a positive TB test, a chest X-ray is required. - Tetanus, diphtheria, pertussis (Tdap) within the previous 10 years - Polio - Hepatitis B series vaccination or signed declination.
+- Tetanus, diphtheria, pertussis (Tdap) within the previous 10 years - Polio - Hepatitis B series vaccination or signed declination.